marisolpalmero/GREEN-bof/BofRequestProposal.md

 To allow evaluation of your proposal, please include the following items:

 - Any protocols or practices that already exist in this space:
+  - See the work of the closed EMAN working group.
 - Which (if any) modifications to existing protocols or practices are required:
+  - Approaches are likely to use Netconf/Restconf and YANG.
 - Which (if any) entirely new protocols or practices are required:
+  - None identified so far.
 - Open source projects (if any) implementing this work:
+  - None identified so far.

 ## Agenda
    - Items, Internet-Drafts, speakers, timing